OldManUmby/DND.SRD.Wiki/pages/10.abilities/default.md

 A Strength check can model any attempt to lift, push, pull, or break something, to force your body through a space, or to otherwise apply brute force to a situation.
 The Athletics skill reflects aptitude in certain kinds of Strength checks.

-**_Athletics._** Your Strength (Athletics) check covers difficult situations you encounter while climbing, jumping, or swimming.
+**_Athletics_**.
+Your Strength (Athletics) check covers difficult situations you encounter while climbing, jumping, or swimming.
 Examples include the following activities:

 * You attempt to climb a sheer or slippery cliff, avoid hazards while scaling a wall, or cling to a surface while something is trying to knock you off.
 * You try to jump an unusually long distance or pull off a stunt midjump.
 * You struggle to swim or stay afloat in treacherous currents, storm-tossed waves, or areas of thick seaweed.
 Or another creature tries to push or pull you underwater or otherwise interfere with your swimming.

-**_Other Strength Checks._** The GM might also call for a Strength check when you try to accomplish tasks like the following:
+**_Other Strength Checks_**.
+The GM might also call for a Strength check when you try to accomplish tasks like the following:

 * Force open a stuck, locked, or barred door
 * Break free of bonds